phreakyphoenix/WhatsAppBulkMessenger/README.md

 4. You can use any browser, not just Chrome as long as it has a supporting webdriver and install it manually.

 ## :dragon: Debugging
 This program uses a CSS Selector to find out where exactly to write the message, just like a human would.
-And that keeps changing over time based on how web.whatsapp.com is designed.
+And that keeps changing over time based on how [WhatsApp Web](web.whatsapp.com) is designed.
 So all we have to do is update the CSS Selector in the code, by doing the following:

-1. Right click on the white space in whatsapp web where you type the message,
+1. Right click on the white space in [WhatsApp Web](web.whatsapp.com) where you type the message,
 2. Press Inspect element
 3. From the inspector in chrome or any browser you're using, copy the CSS selector
 4. Update the `css_selector` variable in the code.